skyglobal/web-toolkit/README.md

  * `grunt test-cross-browser` : Runs the unit tests using multiple browsers remotely.
  * `grunt fonts` : Only needed to rebuild the Icon Fonts (skycons).

+Please help us out by contributing any changes you make locally back into the source project.
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 For more details about the available commands please see [grunt/README.md](./grunt#web-toolkit-grunt)

 ## Code overview